Kyber Network Crystal Legacy (KNC) Price Hits $3.16 on Major Exchanges

 Buying and Selling Kyber Network Crystal Legacy

-It is usually not presently possible to purchase alternative cryptocurrencies such as Kyber Network Crystal Legacy directly using US dollars.
-Investors seeking to trade Kyber Network Crystal Legacy should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Kyber Network Crystal Legacy using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Kyber Network Crystal Legacy directly using U.S. dollars.
+Investors seeking to acquire Kyber Network Crystal Legacy should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Kyber Network Crystal Legacy using one of the aforementioned exchanges.

 Receive News & Updates for Kyber Network Crystal Legacy Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Kyber Network Crystal Legacy and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.